-Per ASD20 policy JKA, any person employed by TCA, within the scope of her/his duties may use reasonable and appropriate physical intervention with a student that does not constitute restraint to accomplish the following:
+In dealing with disruptive students, any person employed by TCA may, within the scope of her/his employment, use reasonable and appropriate physical intervention or force as necessary for the following purposes:

-- 1. To quell a disturbance threatening physical injury to others. - 2.
-To obtain possession of weapons or other dangerous objects upon a student or within the control of a student. - 3.
-For the purpose of self-defense. - 4.
-For the protection of persons against physical injury or to prevent the destruction of property, which could lead to physical injury to the student or others.
+- 1. To restrain a student from an act of wrongdoing. - 2.
+To quell a disturbance threatening physical injury to others. - 3.
+To obtain possession of weapons or other dangerous objects upon a student or within the control of a student. - 4.
+For the purpose of self-defense. - 5.
+For the protection of persons or property. - 6.
+For the preservation of order.

 These types of reasonable and appropriate interventions do not constitute child abuse.
+In addition, state statute allows teachers to touch students if it is to appropriately give emotional support or show affection to a child.